 Complete the application form for Italy student visa.
 You could get it from the Italian embassy’s website.
 Remember that there are two types of forms:

-You should pick the form that is according to the lengths of your stay.
+You should pick the form that is according to the length of your stay.
 Be careful of that.

 6. Visa appointment